-PsTL1525W "First Year Inquiry: Multidisciplinary Ways of Knowing"
+PsTL1525W "First Year Inquiry: Multidisciplinary Ways of Knowing in the Social Sciences"

 I have been teaching in the humanities for over fifteen years.
 As a writer, I bring my love of stories and my belief in the the need for vital communication to all of my courses.
 I am honored that the College of Education and Human Development recognized my work through the Distinguished Teaching Award in May of 2012.

 I was awarded a leave from the college to design a writing intensive, multidisciplinary freshman seminar on the resource of water.
 "Water, Water, Everywhere?
 Investigating and Protecting Our Life Source.”
 The seminar integrates field work, texts, film, and guest speakers from both the arts and the environmental sciences, and each student creates a digital story about a water resource topic of their choosing, which features a first person interview with a relevant expert.
 Through support from the college I've developed a seminar website which features the students’ digital stories.

 My collaboration with colleague Catherine Solheim (Family Social Sciences) has led me to the Mekong River in northern Thailand, where we interviewed community members about how their cultural traditions and ways of living are being impacted by globalization and climate change.
 For more information about our upcoming learning abroad session in northern Thailand, "Global Change, Environment, and Families" You can also view our digital story, "Mekong Mosaic"